 You might also like this sous vide filet mignon dinner.

-So for this recipe I cut a large roast into steaks, sous vide them for about an hour and then pan fried them with some rosemary and butter.
+So for this steak recipe I cut a large roast into steaks, sous vide them for about an hour and then pan seared them with some rosemary and butter.
 Delicious!
 Such a nice way to have a very low carb dinner at a reasonable price!

 Sous vide mean under vacuum.
-It’s a method of cooking in which you place your food in a vacuum sealed pouch and cook in a regulated temperature water bath.
+It’s a cooking method in which you place your food in a vacuum sealed pouch and cook in a regulated temperature water bath.

 Today I used a boneless round roast.
 This is typically a tougher and rather lean piece of beef.
 You can also do this with any kind of beef roast you find on sale.

 I found a Certified Angus Beef® roast on sale which I snatched up because I new it would be a quality piece of beef.

-How to sous vide steaks from a roast
+How to sous vide round steak.

 This is the sous vide immersion circulator I bought it at Target.
 It’s made by Instant Pot and I like to use the container of my Instant Pot as the water bath.

 Or you can also use them for these sous vide recipes.
 These are the Foodsaver bags I got.
 I just wash them out and reuse them

-- 2 lb round roast cut into steaks
+- 2.5 lb round roast cut into steaks

 - 2 tablespoons olive oil